jkmackie/means_and_outliers/README.md

 ```
 As expected, prediction quality worsens regardless of which statistic is used.
 Taking the mean of four ratings removes information.

-The best to worst prediction order mirrors the mean order!
+The best to worst prediction order mirrors the mean order in Equation1!
 The order is:

 * 1st: Arithmetic
 * 2nd: Geometric